Evaton Gauteng, South Africa Travel Guide

 Dining in townships is often informal and relaxed.
 "Potjiekos" and "braai" are social events, cultivating togetherness.

 Eating with hands is common for a few traditional dishes.
-Tipping 10-15% is customary in more formal restaurants.
+Tipping 10-15% is customary in more official restaurants.

 Breakfast is typically light.
 Lunch often serves as a main meal.
-Dinner is frequently a substantial meal, a time for family and community.
+Dinner time is frequently a substantial meal, a time for family groups and community.

-This dish combines mielie pap (maize porridge) with grilled meat (vleis).
+This culinary creation combines mielie pap (maize porridge) with grilled meat (vleis).
 A staple meal, a hearty and fulfilling experience.

 Locate it at shisa nyamas and local eateries.